amitmerchant1990/reverie/cfp.md

 So, if you submit to the June deadline and get reviews in July, then on July 21st your paper is no longer under review.
 If you then post a deanonymized preprint on July 22nd, you can't resubmit to ARR or to a conference in the August round but you can in September.

 If authors would like to post a non-anonymous preprint or otherwise deanonymize their submission, they will have to withdraw their submission from ARR, a one step process in OpenReview.
+Note, however, that if authors withdraw more than 48 hours after the submission deadline, they can't resubmit until the 2nd following ARR round.
+Withdrawing while the reviewing process has been launched is a waste of time and effort of many people.
 Once a submission is withdrawn, it is removed from that month's reviewing pool.
 Authors may then make a new submission (subject to the one month anonymity waiting period) which would potentially go to a new AE and new reviewers.

 Further info: